dionisiusdh/spring-boot-apis/README.md

 3. To execute the app, navigate into `./target`
 4. Run `java -jar filename.jar` (Tips: Use `tab` to toggle auto-complete in Intellij terminal)
 5. To run multiple instances in different port, add `--server.port=PORT_NUMBER` flag

+### Custom Settings
+a.
+To reset the database for each run, uncomment `application.properties:6` and comment `application.properties:8` vice versa

+b.
+To add mock data automatically for each run, uncomment `StudentConfig.java:16-36`